vuo/vuo/node/vuo.type/descriptions/vuo.type.point2d.real.y.md

-Outputs just the y-coordinate of a 2D point (x,y).
+Outputs just the Y-coordinate of a 2D point (X,Y).